jython/book/chapter19.rst

 ------------------

 It's often best to avoid managing the lifecycle of threads directly.
 Tasks provide a better abstraction: units of work that move in turn through being created, submitted, started, and completed.
-Tasks can also be cancelled or interrupted.
+Tasks can also be cancelled or even interrupted.

 Normally you will be using ``FutureTask``, which implements the ``Future`` interface.